-Review an elaboration of important syntactical and grammatical forms with a view toward enabling the student to do grammatical-historical exegesis of the New Testament.
+This course provides a review and elaboration of important Greek syntactical and grammatical forms with a view toward enabling the student to do grammatical-historical exegesis of the New Testament.
 The praxis of textual criticism will be introduced.
 Prerequisite: Grade of "C-" or better in GR 352.